plxity/plxity/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)
 ![GitLab](https://img.shields.io/badge/-GitLab-FCA121?style=flat-square&logo=gitlab)

-:writing_hand: - I often write [blogs](http://blog.plxity.co/) to share my learnings with the community and tweet mostly about JavaScirpt -  [Twitter Handle](https://twitter.com/apoorv_taneja).
+- :writing_hand: - I often write [blogs](http://blog.plxity.co/) to share my learnings with the community.

+- :bird: - I tweet about JavaScript, OpenSource and side projects on [Twitter](https://twitter.com/apoorv_taneja).

-:computer: - Have a look at my [Portfolio](https://www.plxity.co/) for more details. :smile:
+- :computer: - Have a look at my [Portfolio](https://www.plxity.co/) for more details.

 ### Some of my projects, Do ⭐️ them if you like it.